Ahmad Akbarpour: Themes

 During his career, Akbarpour discussed such topics as fear, loneliness, and peace.
 In some of his works as If I Were a Pilot, Good Night Commander, and Emperor of Words he shows his disdain for the destructive impact of war on children.

 Translations

-Good Night Commander and That Night’s Train (illustrated by Isabelle Arsenault) have been published in English by Groundwood Books in the United States and Canada in 2010 and 2012 respectively.
+Good Night Commander and That Night’s Train (illustrated by Isabelle Arsenault) was published in English by Groundwood Books in the United States and Canada in 2010 and 2012 respectively.